Complete Guide to Removing and Replacing the Ice Maker on Samsung RF27T5201SR

 Samsung Ice Maker Assembly DA97-02038A

 This is the direct replacement ice maker assembly for the Samsung RF27T5201SR refrigerator model.
-Having the correct OEM part ensures proper fit and optimal ice production performance after installation.
+Using the correct OEM part ensures a proper fit and optimal ice production performance after installation.
 Check current pricing on Amazon.

 Screwdriver Set with Magnetic Tips